 Meet Melissa DavisStarted As: Event CoordinatorGrew To: Director of Events Training & Technology

-Meet Richard CowardStarted As: Wait AssistantGrew To: General Manager
+Meet Richard CowardStarted As: Wait AssistantGrew To: Director of Operations

 Meet Mike RoddStarted As: MechanicGrew To: Northeast Regional Facilities Manager

 • MEET KINGS DINING & ENTERTAINMENT EXECUTIVE TEAM •

 Thinking outside the box, flexibility, a knowledge of BEO's and event agreements, while being able to train all team members on successful event execution and providing an exceptional guest experience.
 Responsible for coordinating marketing, advertising, and promotional activities and protecting the brand.